If all your questions are not answered on this page, please send a message to email@example.com.

 Where to take TNS-qualifying tests if you live outside the US and Canada

 (Approximate estimated prices in US Dollars in ascending order of least- to most-expensive, are listed here according to information provided by test vendors.
 TNS does not set any of these prices and is not responsible for inaccuracies in any of the estimated prices provided below.)

-The following German language tests are readily available in Germany
+The following German language test is readily available in Germany

 The following tests all have, to TNS's best knowledge, substantial content dependent on English proficiency; the ACT and GMAT also require Math proficiency:

 Miller Analogies Test (~$50 to ~$130 depending on test center):

 Go to https://registration.mba.com/testtaker/registration/SelectTestCenterProximity/GMAC/2844210

 The following tests, to TNS's best knowledge, are "Culture Fair" and not significantly dependent on Language or Math proficiency:

 Cattell CFT-20R: (TNS does not have any pricing information)

 Licensed Psychologists administer this test, TNS has qualified members from Europe based on CFT-20R, and we believe it's likely available elsewhere too.